-Til ( pronounced as th-ill) seeds are tiny, cream colored and shaped like tear drops.
-They have a mildly nutty flavor which is further enhanced when the seeds are roasted.
-Til seeds have a unique and distinctive smell when used in cooking—when the seeds are fried or sesame oil is used in a dish.
+Til ( pronounced as th-ill) seeds are tiny, cream colored and shaped like teardrops.
+They have a mild nutty flavor which is further enhanced when the seeds are roasted.
+Til seeds have a unique and distinctive smell when used in cooking—when the seeds are fried, or sesame oil is used in a dish.

-Til is not only used as part of spice mixes, it is also a stand-alone ingredient in many dishes—savory and sweet!
-Til oil is a popular cooking medium in some Indian states.
-Til is also used in Tadka or Tempering—a cooking method in which cooking oil is heated till very hot and whole spices are added to it and fried.
-This oil and spice mix are then added as a final touch or garnish to the dish.
+Til is not only used as part of spice mixes, but it is also a stand-alone ingredient in many dishes—savory and sweet.
+Til oil is a preferred cooking medium in some Indian states.
+Til is also used in Tadka or Tempering—a cooking method in which cooking oil is heated till scorching and whole spices are added to it and fried.
+This oil and spice mix is then added as a final touch or garnish to the dish.
 According to Ayurveda, til is thought to be a heat producing food.
 Foods made from or containing til are therefore recommended to be eaten during cold months.

 Til has great religious significance in India and is often used in poojas (prayer ceremonies).
-Foods made from til are given to new mothers and thought to promote post-childbirth healing and increase milk supply!
-As til is thought to be a heat producing ingredient, its use is recommended during colder weather.
+Foods made from til are given to new mothers and thought to promote post-childbirth healing and increase milk supply.
+As til is believed to be a heat producing ingredient, its use is recommended during colder weather.